 \section{Introduction}

 Starting from Mikhalkin's foundational work \cite{Mi} tropical geometry has served as an ultimate tool to solve important enumerative problems.
-Later it has become clear that the tropical geometry provides new insights to various problems of ``classical" geometry.
+Later it has become clear that tropical geometry provides new insights to various problems of ``classical" geometry.
 The present work has been inspired by two such phenomena.
 One is that the genus zero descendant invariants of the plane and other toric surfaces, defined as integrals over the moduli spaces of stable maps of rational curves, can be computed via enumeration of certain plane tropical curves \cite{MR}.
 Another exciting phenomenon is the existence of refined tropical enumerative invariants, i.e., tropical enumerative invariants depending on a parameter \cite{BG,GS,IM}.
 We will comment on this in more detail.

-F. Block and L. G\"ottsche \cite{BG} defined a refined weight of a plane trivalent tropical curve being a symmetric Laurent polynomial in one variable $y^{1/2}$.
-They showed that, for $y=1$, its value is the Mikhalkin weight as introduced in \cite[Definition 4.15]{Mi}) and, for $y=-1$, its value is the Welschinger weight as introduced in \cite[Definition 7.19]{Mi}.
-Notice that, under appropriate conditions, enumeration of plane trivalent tropical curves with Mikhalkin and Welschinger weights gives Gromov-Witten and Welschinger invariants of toric del Pezzo surfaces, respectively (see \cite[Theorems 1 and 6]{Mi}).
+F. Block and L. G\"ottsche \cite{BG} defined a refined multiplicity of a plane trivalent tropical curve being a symmetric Laurent polynomial in one variable $y^{1/2}$.
+They showed that, for $y=1$, its value is the Mikhalkin multiplicity as introduced in \cite[Definition 4.15]{Mi}) and, for $y=-1$, its value is the Welschinger multiplicity as introduced in \cite[Definition 7.19]{Mi}.
+Notice that, under appropriate conditions, enumeration of plane trivalent tropical curves with Mikhalkin and Welschinger multiplicities gives Gromov-Witten and Welschinger invariants of toric del Pezzo surfaces, respectively (see \cite[Theorems 1 and 6]{Mi}).
 In general, the enumerative meaning of the refined count remains in question, though in certain cases it is related to the quantization of real plane curves in the sense of \cite{Mi1}.

-I. Itenberg and G. Mikhalkin \cite{IM} showed that the total refined weight of the plane tropical curves having given degree and genus and passing through an appropriate number of generic points in the plane does not depend on the choice of the point constraints.
-This is a generalization of the invariance of the count of tropical curves of given degree and genus with Mikhalkin and Welschinger weights established earlier in \cite[Theorem 4.8]{GM} and \cite[Theorem 1]{IKS}.
+I. Itenberg and G. Mikhalkin \cite{IM} showed that the total refined multiplicity of the plane tropical curves having given degree and genus and passing through an appropriate number of generic points in the plane does not depend on the choice of the point constraints.
+This is a generalization of the invariance of the count of tropical curves of given degree and genus with Mikhalkin and Welschinger multiplicities established earlier in \cite[Theorem 4.8]{GM} and \cite[Theorem 1]{IKS}.